bokeh/bokehplots.com/content/pages/roadmap.md

 #### Testing

 - Improved unit test coverage to above 95 percent
-- More Selenium tests to for interactive capabilities

 Please [contact us](https://bokehplots.com/pages/contact.html) if you are interested in contributing to Bokeh.